 As required by TDA and to help ensure funding is being spent and reported properly, all claimants must obtain an annual fiscal audit that is prepared by an independent auditor.
-A report on the audit (which must contain a certification that STA funds were expended in conformance with applicable laws, rules and regulations) must be submitted to VCTC (PUC § 99245) and the State Controller within 180 days after the end of the fiscal year.
-Upon written request, with justification, VCTC may extend the deadline up to a maximum of 90 days.
+A report on the audit (which must contain a certification that SGR funds were expended in conformance with applicable laws, rules and regulations) must be submitted to VCTC and the State Controller within 180 days after the end of the fiscal year.